-The Basics of Importing Files and Images into Lightroom 3
+How to Import Files and Images in Lightroom 3

 (The Lightroom video tutorial in this post is just under the introductory text below.
 The working files for this video can be found just above the video.)

 Before we can work on our images in Adobe Lightroom 3, we need to first bring them into Lightroom.
 We are going to do this by importing our files into our catalog.